lawn_mower9 min readMay 13, 2026

 Prices reflect typical independent shop rates across the United States as of 2026.
 All estimates include parts and labor unless noted.
 Rates vary by region, shop, and equipment condition.
 Get a written estimate before authorizing work.

-Affiliate disclosure:smallengine.directory is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-As an Amazon Associate, smallengine.directory earns from qualifying purchases.
-Product recommendations are based on real-world use and shop technician feedback; we don't accept payment to feature specific products.
+Affiliate disclosure: smallengine.directory participates in Amazon Associates and select Awin advertiser programs, and may earn commissions on qualifying purchases.
+Product recommendations are based on real-world use and shop technician feedback; we do not accept payment to feature specific products.

 Still not starting?